elymeraj/elymeraj/README.md

 - 🏫 I’m currently studying **Artificial Intelligence & Human Factors** at **Université de Caen Normandie**.
 - 🚀 Passionate about **AI for Games, Computer Vision & Reinforcement Learning**.
 - 🏆 Working on **Handball Tracking using YOLO & ByteTrack**.
+- 🎮 Currently working on **the second part of Adversarial Games for Expectimax**.
 - 🇦🇱 Originally from Albania, currently in France.

 > "AI is not about machines replacing humans, but empowering them."